 Without adults present, businesses need to weigh up whether or not to gather Track and Trace data.
 One thing to consider is whether the child would understand the purposes of processing their information.
-Collecting the data of children comes with additional risks, so access to this information should be strictly limited to approved staff, and never visible to other sports club visitors.
+Collecting the data of children comes with additional risks.
+Only approved staff should have access to this information.
+It should never be visible to other sports club visitors.

-Whichever way data is collected or stored, all personal data gathered as part of Track and Trace should be treated as confidential and held securely in line with data protection regulations.
+Whichever way data is collected or stored, all personal data kept as part of Track and Trace should be treated as confidential and held securely in line with data protection regulations.

 Another element of data security that requires consideration is how you responsibly destroy or delete Track and Trace data.
 Secure disposal is imperative for keeping individuals’ data safe.